salsita/clumber/README.md

 ### Instrumenting objects / prototypes

-Use `Clumber.plumb(...)`, providing either instance or prototype, and a name of the function to instrument.
+Use `Clumber.plumb(...)`, providing either instance or prototype, and the name of the function to instrument.

 Use same instrumentation as for functions.

-Finish instrumentation by calling `instal()`.
+Finish instrumentation by calling `install()`.

 	var handler = Clumber.plumb( instance,  'functionName' )
 		[ .replace( replacementFunction ) ]